-The accompanying unaudited condensed consolidated financial statements of MannKind Corporation (the "Company"), have been prepared in accordance with generally accepted accounting principles in the United States of America for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X of the Securities and Exchange Commission (the "SEC").
-Accordingly, they do not include all of the information and footnotes required by generally accepted accounting principles in the United States of America for complete financial statements.
-These statements should be read in conjunction with the consolidated financial statements and footnotes thereto included in the Company's latest audited annual financial statements.
-The audited statements for the year ended December 31, 2006 are included in the Company's annual report on Form 10-K for the fiscal year ended December 31, 2006 filed with the SEC on March 16, 2007 (the "Annual Report").
+The accompanying unaudited condensed financial statements of MannKind Corporation (the "Company"), have been prepared in accordance with generally accepted accounting principles in the United States of America ("GAAP") for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X of the Securities and Exchange Commission (the "SEC").
+Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
+These statements should be read in conjunction with the financial statements and notes thereto included in the Company's latest audited annual financial statements.
+The audited statements for the year ended December 31, 2007 are included in the Company's annual report on Form 10-K for the fiscal year ended December 31, 2007 filed with the SEC on March 14, 2008 (the "Annual Report").

-In the opinion of management, all adjustments, consisting only of normal, recurring adjustments considered necessary for a fair presentation of the results of these interim periods have been included.
-The results of operations for the nine months ended September 30, 2007 may not be indicative of the results that may be expected for the full year.
+In the opinion of management, all adjustments, consisting only of normal, recurring adjustments, considered necessary for a fair presentation of the results of these interim periods have been included.
+The results of operations for the three months ended March 31, 2008 may not be indicative of the results that may be expected for the full year.

-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of expenses during the reporting period.
+The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of expenses during the reporting period.
 Actual results could differ from those estimates or assumptions.
-The more significant estimates reflected in these financial statements involve accrued expenses, the valuation of stock-based compensation and the determination of the provision for income taxes and corresponding deferred tax assets and liabilities and any valuation allowance recorded against net deferred tax assets.
+The more significant estimates reflected in these condensed financial statements involve accrued expenses, the valuation of stock-based compensation and the determination of the provision for income taxes and corresponding deferred tax assets and liabilities and any valuation allowance recorded against net deferred tax assets.

-Business - MannKind Corporation is a biopharmaceutical company focused on the development and commercialization of therapeutic products for patients with diseases such as diabetes and cancer.
-The Company's lead investigational product candidate, the Technosphere Insulin System, is currently in Phase 3 clinical trials in the U.S., Europe and Latin America to study its safety and efficacy in the treatment of diabetes.
+Business - MannKind Corporation is a biopharmaceutical company focused on the discovery, development and commercialization of therapeutic products for diseases such as diabetes and cancer.
+The Company's lead investigational product candidate, the Technosphere Insulin System, is currently in Phase 3 clinical trials in the United States, Europe and Latin America to study its safety and efficacy in the treatment of diabetes.
 The Technosphere Insulin System consists of the Company's proprietary Technosphere particles onto which insulin molecules are loaded.
 These loaded particles are then aerosolized and inhaled deep into the lung using the Company's MedTone inhaler.